 Have you and your friends brushed up on your skills in the latest Super Smash Bros?
 It's time see how well you fare in a tournament.
 Compete against some of the best players in your area at a nearby game store.

 If you don't make it far in the tournament, don't worry.
 You can still cheer on your friends and take some notes from expert players.

-14. Discover Something New at a Hobby Shop
+14. Discover New Hobbies at a Hobby Shop

 Pick up a hobby that you and your friends can enjoy together.
 Hobby shops often carry a variety of buildable model cars, trains, and airplanes.
 If that's not your thing, you should try building Gunpla.